z3ugma/mimic-ccda/README.md

 # Remarks

-- This repository is largely rely on [mimic-omop](https://github.com/MIT-LCP/mimic-omop) project which is for ETL from MIMIC-III database to OMOP CDM.
+- This repository is based on [mimic-omop](https://github.com/MIT-LCP/mimic-omop) project which is for ETL from MIMIC-III database to OMOP CDM.
+- This repository is based on mimic-FHIR